-- In December 2010, the Company commenced a diamond drilling program of 20,000 metres at the Goliath Gold Project aimed at upgrading a significant portion of the current resource and extending the resource.
-The diamond drilling program was expanded to 30,000 metres on April 27, 2011 and subsequently increased to 50,000 metres in July 2011.
-This program was primarily focused on in-fill and expansion drilling within the resource area.
-The Company reported a number of high-grade intersections throughout the period (see press releases and Company's website for further details). - The Company completed initial metallurgical test-work at the Goliath Gold Project.
-The test-work program was conducted at G&T Metallurgical Services Ltd. The metallurgical test results have demonstrated exceptional gold recoveries from the Goliath Gold Project.
-The tested sample is categorized as being non-refractory and free milling, yielding a gold recovery of 96 to 97%.
-A simple gravity recovery circuit plus cyanide leach of the gravity tailings was identified as the best metallurgical flow-sheet for the Goliath Gold Project. - The Company commenced and completed 1,236 kilometres of magnetic and heliborne electromagnetic surveys over its Goliath and Goldcliff Gold Projects in northwestern Ontario.
-The surveys will provide Treasury Metals with additional geological information which, when interpreted, will be used to generate future exploration targets on both properties. - The Company initiated the Environmental Baseline Study (EBS) on the Goliath Gold Project, a necessary step on the critical path toward production and obtaining an Advanced Exploration Permit to reopen the existing portal and decline mined by Teck in 1998-99.
-Progress on the EBS is on track and to date no major issues have arisen from monthly water sampling, or from terrestrial, fauna, floral and soil studies. - On November 9, 2011, the Company announced the results of the 2011 Resource Estimate, which reports an Indicated Mineral Resource of 810,000 ounces of gold and gold equivalent ounces of silver and an Inferred Mineral Resource of 900,000 ounces of gold and gold equivalent ounces of silver.
+- On November 9, 2011, the Company announced the results of the 2011 Resource Estimate, which reports an Indicated Mineral Resource of 810,000 ounces of gold and gold equivalent ounces of silver and an Inferred Mineral Resource of 900,000 ounces of gold and gold equivalent ounces of silver.
 This new 2011 Resource Estimate represents an increase in Indicated Mineral Resources of more than 200%. - On July 19, 2012, the Company announced the results of July 2012 Preliminary Economic Assessment.
-Highlights include a10+ year combined open pit and underground mine life with processing throughput averaging 2,500 tonnes per day, an average. annual production of 80,000 oz gold equivalent with a LOM head grade of 3.05 g/tonne, an average operating cash cost of \$698 per equivalent gold ounce, a life of

-Mine pre-tax net present value of \$199.0, internal rate of return of 39.3% and a payback of 2.2 years, a capital payback period is 1.5 years, an initial capital expenditure of \$90 million incl.
-20% contingency, and an estimated recoveries of 95%.

-- A Project Description ("PD") for the Goliath Gold Project has been submitted to and accepted by the Canadian Environmental Assessment Agency ("CEAA").
+Highlights include a 10+ year combined open pit and underground mine life with processing throughput averaging 2,500 tonnes per day, an average annual production of 80,000 oz gold equivalent with a LOM head grade of 3.05 g/tonne, an average operating cash cost of \$698 per equivalent gold ounce, a life of Mine pre-tax net present value of \$199.0, internal rate of return of 39.3% and a payback of 2.2 years, a capital payback period is 1.5 years, an initial capital expenditure of \$90 million incl.
+20% contingency, and an estimated recoveries of 95%. - A Project Description ("PD") for the Goliath Gold Project was submitted to the federal government's Canadian Environmental Assessment Agency ("CEAA") on November 27, 2012, and officially accepted by the CEAA on November 30, 2012.
 The Company's PD initiated the official permitting and approvals process for mine development.
-Subsequent to the PD filing, the Company received both the CEAA determination to have the Goliath Gold project subject to an EA and the draft EIS guidelines. - A new high grade intersection made in the third drill hole of an initial 9 hole drilling program at the Goldcliff Project, located approximately 40 kilometres south of the flagship Goliath Gold Project.
-The Discovery hole GC 12-03 was the second hole drilled at the Ange Zone and has a best weighted average intercept of 4 metres at 332 g/t gold. - Since late 2010, a total of 70,592 metres have been drilled at the Goliath Gold Project.
+Subsequent to the PD filing, the Company received both the CEAA determination to have the Goliath Gold Project subject to an Environmental Assessment ("EA") and the Environmental Impact Statement ("EIS") guidelines.
+The Company is currently working on the completion of the Environmental Impact Statement for 2014. - The Company has engaged several consulting engineering firms to complete the technical studies necessary to complete the EIS and Feasibility Study.
+Tetra Tech WEI Inc. of Winnipeg has been selected as the lead consultant in the preparation of the Environmental Impact Statement with Lycopodium Minerals Canada Ltd. and WSP Canada Inc. providing technical support.

+• Since Treasury Metals began drilling at the Goliath Gold Project in 2008, a total of 359 diamond drill holes comprised of 336 newly collared holes and 23 re-entry holes for a total of 108,852 metres have been drilled on the property.